yoctoproject/poky/documentation/ref-manual/ref-variables.rst

          IMAGE_NAME ?= "${IMAGE_BASENAME}-${MACHINE}${IMAGE_VERSION_SUFFIX}"

+   :term:`IMAGE_NAME_SUFFIX`
+      Suffix used for the image output file name - defaults to ``".rootfs"`` to distinguish the image file from other files created during image building; however if this suffix is redundant or not desired you can clear the value of this variable (set the value to "").
+For example, this is typically cleared in initramfs image recipes.

    :term:`IMAGE_OVERHEAD_FACTOR`
       Defines a multiplier that the build system applies to the initial image size for cases when the multiplier times the returned disk